michaelcharlesC/SafeFoods/README.md

 Safe
 Last project for REDBADGE at Eleven Fifty.

 SafeFoods app should have a wide database of healthy recipes with less carbs and 0 sugars.
-Users should be able to search our website for all kinds of meals and desserts made with healthy ingredients .
+Users should be able to search our web app for all kinds of meals and desserts made with healthy ingredients .

-The next goal would be to transform this SafeFoods into a centralized social media type app, where people of all kinds (chef’s, food bloggers, food critics, any individual passionate about healthy food) can create their profile, share recipes, comment on others posts and also advertise their business .
+MVC App was created by me from start to end using everything I learned so far at Eleven Fifty Academy.
+The reason for this app was to practice my skills and fulfil the project requirements .